opendocsg/slw-judgments-backfill/2017_SGHC_32/report.md

 **_Terms and conditions of the stay_**

 78     The next question I need to consider is whether the stay should be subject to any terms and conditions.
 The statutory basis for imposing terms and conditions is s 6(2) of the IAA, which provides that a stay of proceedings is to be ordered by the court “upon such terms or conditions as it may think fit”.
-As noted in _The “Duden”_ [2008] 4 SLR(R) 984 at [12]-[16]:
+As noted in _The “Duden”_ <span class="citation">[2008] 4 SLR(R) 984</span> at [12]-[16]:

  (a) There are no statutory limits to the types of terms or conditions which the court may impose on a stay of proceedings under the IAA.